bitwes/Gut/wiki/Contributing.md

 * Include any wiki text in the PR.
 You cannot make PRs against the wiki so this is probably the best approach.
 You can also NOT include wiki text and I'll add it, no problem.
 Any typing you can save me is wonderful.
 * CHANGES.md
   * I will take care of making any changes to CHANGES.md.
   * I will credit you in the CHANGES.md.
-If you have a handle you would like me to use (other than your github username) then let me know in the PR
+If you have a handle you would like me to use (other than your GitHub username) then let me know in the PR

 # Creating Tests for GUT
 #### All GUT tests are found in